 One highly problematic area from a minimum wage perspective has been workers who are “on call”, in particular workers who do sleeping night shifts.
-There has been a lot of conflicting case law on this topic.
-The latest position following the Court of Appeal’s judgment in the Royal Mencap Society case is that provided such workers are expected to sleep during their shifts they should be considered to be working, and entitled to minimum wage for every hour of their shift, even if they are asleep throughout the shift and not woken up to undertake any active duties.
-Each case of this kind will turn on its own facts and an appeal against the Court of Appeal’s judgment has been submitted to the Supreme Court on behalf of the claimants.
+There has been a lot of conflicting case law over the years on this topic.
+The latest position following the Court of Appeal’s judgment in the Royal Mencap Society case is that provided such workers are expected to sleep during their shifts they should be considered to be “available for work” rather than “working”.
+In such circumstances the workers would only entitled to the NMW/NLW when they are awake and actually performing duties.
+Inevitably each case of this kind will turn on its own facts and an appeal against the Court of Appeal’s judgment has been submitted to the Supreme Court on behalf of the claimants.

 It should not be assumed that circumstances in which a worker will be considered to be working for the purposes of the Working Time Regulations (WTR) will necessarily mean that they are eligible for minimum wage.
 A more inclusive approach to the concept of working is taken under the WTR, which is derived from European legislation than under the UK’s minimum wage law.

 A worker who has not been paid NMW/NLW may bring a claim in the Employment Tribunal within 3 months of the last non-payment of NMW/NLW.
 Their claim may only be back-dated for up to 2 years of back-payments however.
 Minimum wage enforcement is also carried out by HMRC and financial penalties may be applied to employers who have not complied with their NMW/NLW obligations.

 This page was updated on the 14th November 2018